flareman/homebridge-caddx-interlogix/README.md

 This is a Homebridge plugin for the [CaddX](https://caddx.gr/product/nx-595e/)/[Interlogic NetworX NX-595E](https://www.interlogix.com/intrusion/product/networx-ip-communication-module) and [Hills ComNav](https://www.hills.com.au/p/fire_security/alarms_intrusion/expansion_modules/Hills-Comnav/S2096A) network interface.

+## IMPORTANT: Local Network Access Lockout in Upgraded Firmware Versions

+Some users have pointed out a serious problem with the more recent versions of the module firmware.
+It appears that from some point onwards, the manufacturer decided to disable local network access, unless the alarm system is in programming mode.
+This effectively renders the plugin useless for all affected users, as local web access is necessary for it to work.
+Any upgraded modules can only be remotely accessed via the proprietary UltraConnect/UltraSync+ Android/iOS apps, who work via their own proxy servers and use SSL/TLS encryption to establish a connection back home.
+This, in conjunction with the fact that there is no evident way to downgrade an already upgraded NX-595E, means that all affected users are essentially locked out of using this plugin.
+Sorry guys, it's out of my hands.
+If you are unsure of whether this affects you, you don't lose anything by trying.

+TL;DL: don't upgrade your installations if you want to keep local network access, and it was nice knowing you if you already did :sad_face:

 ## Installation

 To install, make sure you have a valid Homebridge installation, then either find and install the plugin from the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) interface, or using a terminal prompt run: